 There’s a brief pause where Peter Wolf introduces the next song as “Take Out Your False Teeth, Mama, I Want to Suck on Your Gums,” but is in fact Big Walter Price’s “Pack Fair and Square.”
 The original here was sort of a “big band blues number” that sounds like something that Lloyd Price would have been comfortable recording, maybe as a B-side to “Personality.”
 In J Geils’ hands it’s two-and-half-minutes of accelerated adventure, punctuated with another sweet harp solo by Magic Dick and the always spot-on rough harmonies from drummer Stephen Bladd.

 We’ve had two teasers so far, so it’s time to let Magic Dick take center stage with the licking stick.
-The most influential harmonica piece of its era, “Whammer Jammer” is a flat-out fucking gas, a virtuoso performance combining high energy, sensitive touch and not a little bit of showmanship.
-Dave Marsh of Rolling Stone claimed that Magic Dick was possibly “the best white musician to ever play blues harmonica,” conveniently forgetting about Charlie Musselwhite and primarily revealing that Dave Marsh is a racist asshole.
+The most influential harmonica piece of its era, “Whammer Jammer” is a flat-out fucking gas, a virtuoso performance combining high energy, sensitive touch, and not a little bit of showmanship.
+Dave Marsh of Rolling Stone claimed that Magic Dick was possibly “the best white musician to ever play blues harmonica,” conveniently forgetting about Charlie Musselwhite while branding himself a racist at the same time.
 Magic Dick and Charlie were and are great harmonica players, Little Walter and Sonny Terry were great harmonica players, so let’s just enjoy what they gave us instead of comparing them or worrying about what the fuck color they are.
-If I could only listen to one, of course it would be Little Walter, but that doesn’t take anything away from Magic Dick.
+If I could only listen to one, it would be Little Walter, but that doesn’t take anything away from Magic Dick.
 I love them both!
 Even Mary Wells said you could have two lovers!

 They recapture that momentum with the final song, “Looking for a Love.”
 Originally recorded by The Valentinos, more famous for giving the world the Womack brothers than anything else, the original is vengefully sexist, for the “love” the singer is looking for is someone who will fix his fucking breakfast and do the fucking housework.
 Up your ass, dude!
-Peter Wolf removed most of the sexist lyrics (except he still wanted his breakfast), and though the song isn’t the all-out driver that “Hard Drivin’ Man” is, he’s the guy who rescues it with his dramatic cries of “Somebody help me!”
-The song does get into fifth gear in the final passage, when Peter and Stephen harmonize on the repeated word, “lookin’,” Magic Dick blows that harp for all it’s worth and the band goes all out to the finish.
+Peter Wolf removed most of the sexist lyrics (though he still wanted his breakfast), and while the song isn’t the all-out driver that “Hard Drivin’ Man” is, Peter adds serious juice with his dramatic cries of “Somebody help me!”
+The song gets into fifth gear in the final passage, when Peter and Stephen harmonize on the repeated word, “lookin’,” Magic Dick blows that harp for all it’s worth and the band goes all out to the finish.

-Although I never cared for their studio work, and really disliked the stuff from the “Centerfold” period, I would give anything to go back in the time machine and see these guys at their peak.
+Although I never cared for their studio work and didn’t care for the stuff from the “Centerfold” period, I would give anything to go back in the time machine and see these guys at their peak.
 Live: Full House gives us some great musicians whipping the shit out of a crowd in an orgy of R&B-based rock.
-There’s no meaning, there’s nothing to think about . . . it’s just the magic of no-holds barred rock ‘n’ roll at its best.
+There’s no meaning, there’s nothing to think about . . . it’s just the magic of no-holds-barred rock ‘n’ roll at its best.